Translated by Lester Somera

 Written by Mayu

-Karuizawa is one of Japan's most popular holiday resorts located just one hour away by bullet train from Tokyo.
-We introduce Karuizawa's winter and summer highlights, along with access information and other travel tips.
+Karuizawa is one of Japan's most popular holiday resort areas, located just one hour away by bullet train from Tokyo.
+We introduce how to get to Karuizawa, the region's winter and summer highlights, where to stay for an overnight trip, along with other travel tips.

 Karuizawa - One of Japan's Most Popular Holiday Resorts

 Karuizawa is a town in the Kitasaku district of eastern Nagano.
 With its cool climate, it is known as a place take refuge from the sweltering summer temperatures.
 In the winter, Karuizawa becomes a popular destination for skiing and other winter sports.

 In 1886, the Canadian missionary Alexander Croft Shaw visited the area to get away from the heat in the urban area.
 After that, Karuizawa became the favorite resort of visitors from overseas.
 After the period of economic prosperity following the First World War, Karuizawa became renowned as a holiday resort among the Japanese.
 Gorgeous villas and shops targeted at summer tourists sprung up one by one, and Karuizawa established itself as an international resort destination.